tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

             The number of steps to train your model

         burn_in: int, optional
-            The number of steps to warm the markov chain up
+            The number of steps to warm the Markov chain up

         tune: int, optional
             The number of samples to generate from the merkov chain